Got one of those shiny Mac laptops, but Linux has you realising computer freedom is best?

 Edit /Volumes/ESP/EFI/refind/refind.conf.
 Like us, you may find the refind.conf file is in /Volumes/ESP/EFI/BOOT, instead of a folder called refind.
 This is probably because we fiddled around with rEFInd and it’s predecessor, rEFIt before.
 Just because.

-$vi refind.conf (or nano, if you are that way inclined.
+$sudo nano /Volumes/ESP/EFI/refind/refind.conf (or use vi like me, if you are that way inclined.
 Just not emacs!).

 locate the line that says scanfor and edit it to say: